shen-ee/Rush-Diving/index.md

 What are the challenges we are facing:
 * The randomization in rock spawner needs to be improved -- e.g. respawn frequency and rock rotation.
 Some times the rocks behaves weirdly.
+* There's a inconsistency of Unity versions between the PC in SCA lab and our PC at home, which brings difficulty to our developement in the lab.

 What we are planning to do next: